mdn/content/files/en-us/web/css/anchor/index.md

     - `left`
       - : The left of the anchor element
     - `start`
-      - : The logical start of the anchor element's [block axis](/en-US/docs/Glossary/Logical_properties#block_direction).
+      - : The logical start of the anchor element's [containing block](/en-US/docs/Web/CSS/Containing_block) along the axis of the inset property on which the `anchor()` function is set.
     - `end`
-      - : The logical end of the anchor element's block axis.
+      - : The logical end of the anchor element's containing block along the axis of the inset property on which the `anchor()` function is set.
     - `self-start`
-      - : The logical start of the anchor element's [inline axis](/en-US/docs/Glossary/Logical_properties#inline_direction).
+      - : The logical start of the anchor element's content along the axis of the inset property on which the `anchor()` function is set.
     - `self-end`
-      - : The logical end of the anchor element's inline axis.
+      - : The logical end of the anchor element's content along the axis of the inset property on which the `anchor()` function is set.
     - `center`
       - : The center of the axis of the inset property on which the `anchor()` function is set.
     - {{cssxref("percentage")}}